A Bountiful Harvest Still Depends On the Sea

 What You Can Do

 Farmed oysters, clams and mussels are an excellent choice.
 Most oysters on the U.S. market, and many clams and mussels, are farm-raised.
-These shellfish filter tiny plankton out of the water and need no supplemental feeding.
+These shellfish do not require supplemental feeding.
 They can even improve water quality!